Code-Institute-Submissions/ainchu18-monetary_JuneResub/README.md

 * Easily add, edit and delete expenses, salary and savings.

 ### User/Shopper Stories<a name=user-stories></a>
+Note: User stories are mapped out using the github projects section and made an issue template to easily mapped out the stories.
+This might not be coinciding on when I finished the portion of the user story, because I just added it as per assessors comment.
+And to let you know I know how to use it but I didnt have time to do it so I just wrote it down on paper and checked them as I finished that portion of the user story.
+But I supposed its an important part so rest assured that I will use this agile tool to map out my users stories in my future projects.
 * To be able to create an account, log in and log out with email verifications to ensure safety of account.
 * To be able to add, edit and delete expenses
 * To be able to add, edit and delete salary